2016-07-08 04:17:33 • ID: 1467

 Lost and Found: Epigravettian Point from the Gargano peninsula

-In the regions of southeastern Europe, hunter-gatherers of the LGM produce a different lithic technology, the early Epigravettian, characterized by shouldered and backed projectile points produced by unifacial retouch most probably being derived from the preceding Gravettian technocomplex.
+In the regions of South- East Europe, hunter-gatherers of the LGM produced a different lithic technology, the early Epigravettian, characterized by shouldered and backed projectile points, produced by unifacial retouch most probably being derived from the preceding Gravettian technocomplex.

 Bifacial leaf-shaped points are rare and have been recovered from only a few sites in northern Italy.
-Reconstructions of their ecological niches indicate that they overlap broadly, but that the Solutrean was able to exploit colder and more humid areas, corresponding to areas with permanent permafrost during the LGM.
+Reconstructions of their ecological niches indicate that both Entities overlap broadly, but that the Solutrean was able to exploit colder and more humid areas, corresponding to areas with permanent permafrost during the LGM.

 Figure 3: An important early work about the Italian Paleolithic:

 - Image: gargano.jpg

 - Extern Link: hal.archives-ouvertes.fr…Banks_etal_manuscript.pdf